supersym/documents/literate-coffee-script.md

 ## Signal processing logic

-Signaling was one of the earlier, more primitive, ways in which computer processes and users we able to communicate.
-Later, this mostly became an abstraction based on (near) legacy ways of working with computers.
-In many cases low-level system signals for a powerful interface to running Unix processes.
-The responsiveness to these signals is near excellent, and sometimes even special (hidden) features have been hooked to `USR1` and `USR2` signals of many well known applications in Linux and Mac OS X. Because often the first means of leaving a running program instance for any user, is the key combination `Ctrl+C` as soon as the program is up.
-Thats why any logic dealing with these low-level kills, controls and so on should come first.
+Low-level system signals for a powerful interface to running Unix processes.
+The responsiveness to these signals is near excellent, and sometimes even special (hidden) features have been hooked to `USR1` and `USR2` signals of many well known applications in Linux and Mac OS X. This is one of the first controls a user gets and thus should be handled with in first order.

 Start reading from stdin so we don't exit the console.